DasHomi/preventer/README.md

   - _Prevents you from placing corals out of water_
 - Prevent water placing
   - _Prevents you from placing water in the nether_
-- Prevent renamed block placing
-  - _Prevents you from placing renamed blocks_
 - Prevent lava placing
   - _Prevents you from placing lava_
+- Prevent off-hand placing
+  - _Prevents you from placing blocks in your off-hand_
 </details>

 <details>